ovh/ldp-tail/README.md

     * `color` Set text color.
 Available colors are: `green` `white` `yellow` `red` `blue` `magenta` `cyan`
     * `bColor` Set background color.
 Available colors are: `green` `white` `yellow` `red` `blue` `magenta` `cyan`
     * `noColor` Disable text and background color
-    * `date` Transform a timestamp in human readable date
+    * `date` Transform a timestamp in a human readable date.
+Default format is `2006-01-02 15:04:05` but can be customized with the second optional argument
     * `join` Concatenates strings passed in argument with the first argument used as separator
     * `concat` Concatenates strings passed in argument
     * `duration` Transform a value in a human readable duration.
 First argument must be a parsable number.
 The second argument is the multiplier coefficient to be applied based on nanoseconds.
 Ex: 1000000 if the value is in milliseconds.